smattymatty/mathew-storm-site/writing_content/labyrinth-of-sisyphus/Chapter 17 - The Rampage.md

 "An architect," Sisyphus finished quietly.

 "YES."
 Daedalus gripped his shoulders.
-"Everything you taught it, patience, precision, respect for good work, it LEARNED.
+"Everything you taught it, patience, precision, respect for good work, it learned.
 It's not just escaping.
 It's becoming something."

 Sisyphus looked at the bodies again.
 The blood.
 The violence.